ArneCL/BlogPosts/swift-ios-xcode-tabbing-uitextview.md

             }
         }
     }

-This is another extension on a `UITextField` and it defines a new property, our `nextField` which is an `@IBOutlet` so we can assign to it in our storyboard.

 Within each getter and setters we use `objc_{set,get}AssociatedObject`.
 This either gets or assigns our `nextField` to the our text field, using a key, which is just a `private var kAssociationKeyNextField: String = ""` living outside the extension which we use for a random address.